Call us free on 0808 168 9540

-Himalayan balsam (Impatiens glandulifera) is an introduced summer annual that has naturalised in the UK, mainly along riverbanks and ditches.
+Himalayan Balsam is an introduced summer annual that has naturalised in the UK, mainly along riverbanks and ditches.
 It prefers moist soils but will grow pretty much anywhere.
-Plants can grow up to 3m tall, making this the tallest annual species growing wild in the UK.

 The plant is easy to cut before flowering, either by hand or machine, provided there is adequate access.
 Plants should be cut to ground level before the end of June and before flowering.
 Earlier cutting results in rapid regrowth of new stems that will flower and set seed, whereas later cutting risks spreading viable seeds that can germinate next growing season.
 Cutting is only effective if made very close to the lowest nodes, near ground level.
 Regular mowing will also control plants even if the cutting level is above the lowest node, provided the frequency is sufficient to prevent the formation of flowers and seeds.
 Grazing by cattle and sheep can also be an effective cutting regime and should begin in mid-April, continuing throughout the growing season.
 Small infestations can be controlled by hand pulling, as the plant is shallow rooted.
 However, this can be quite labour intensive.
 The seedbank lasts for approximately 18 months, so two years’ control should eradicate the plant if there is no further reintroduction to the site from upstream seeds.